daniel-medina/quizar/README.md

 The software has 3 accessible pages, which are the followings :

 1. Quiz :
-   the user may choose a theme and be handled a quizz for which he will get a note once he validates the session.
+   the user may choose a theme and be handled a quiz for which he will get a note once he validates the session.

 2. Management :
    the user may create, modify or remove themes, questions and answers.